This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - You have questions or concerns about your condition or care.

-- Antiseizure medicine may be given to control or prevent seizures.
-Do not stop taking this medicine unless your healthcare provider tells you to.
+- Antiepileptic medicine may be given to control or prevent seizures.
+Do not stop taking this medicine without the direction of a healthcare provider.

 Prevent another seizure: